-- As a business architect, do you think of yourself not only as an architect, but also as a leader and change agent? - What do you want your long-term career path to look like and where do you want to take your career next? - What experiences do you need today to achieve your career aspirations of the future?
-For example, do you need more or different responsibilities, a bigger scope to architect, positioning further upstream in the strategy execution life cycle or more leadership opportunities?
+- As a business architect, do you think of yourself not only as an architect, but also as a leader and change agent? - What do you want your long-term career path to look like and where do you want to take your career next? - What experiences do you need to achieve your career aspirations?
+For example, do you need more or different responsibilities, a bigger scope to architect, positioning further upstream in the strategy execution lifecycle, or more leadership opportunities?